GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 ## `blocks`

-Field `CustomPost.blocks: [BlockUnion!]` retrieves the list of all the blocks contained in the custom post:
+Field `CustomPost.blocks: [BlockUnion!]` retrieves the list of all the blocks contained in the custom post.

+This query:

 ```graphql
 {